Happier Than Ever (song): Background and development

-Billie Eilish won five awards at the 62nd annual ceremony of the Grammy Awards for her debut studio album When We All Fall Asleep, Where Do We Go?
+Billie Eilish won five awards at the 62nd annual ceremony of the Grammy Awards for her first full-length album When We All Fall Asleep, Where Do We Go?
 (2019) and its single "Bad Guy".
 An avant-pop album with a horror-like atmosphere and whispery vocals, it debuted atop record charts in various countries and brought Eilish to mainstream fame.
 Her soft singing style became recognized as her signature sound.

 In a January 2020 interview, Eilish stated she would begin working on her second studio album during the year.
 Her brother Finneas O'Connell confirmed this during a March 2020 interview, stating that it would be "pretty pure in its intention" and something that they would appreciate making and performing live.
 Eilish released the singles "My Future" and "Therefore I Am" in 2020.
-Eilish confirmed in February 2021 that she had worked on 16 tracks for the project, and she cited self-reflection and life during the COVID-19 pandemic as her biggest inspirations.
+Eilish said in February 2021 that she had worked on 16 tracks for the project, and she cited self-reflection and life during the COVID-19 pandemic as her biggest inspirations.
 During a cover story for Rolling Stone, she prefaced that "almost none of the songs on this album are joyful".

-"Happier Than Ever" was the first song Eilish and Finneas wrote for her second studio album of the same name, initially titled "Away from Me".
+"Happier Than Ever" was the first song Eilish and Finneas wrote for her second full-length album Happier Than Ever, initially titled "Away from Me".
 In the summer of 2019, after completing the American leg of her When We All Fall Asleep Tour, Eilish flew to Middelfart with Finneas.
 They wrote the melody for the song's first chorus on a cheap $80 guitar, and a lyric about a situation Eilish was going through: "When I'm away from you, I'm happier than ever."
 The two picked the song back up eight months later upon beginning work for the album, and completed it in May or June 2020.
 Finneas wanted the style to be dynamic and propel Eilish's emotionality instead of overshadowing it.
 He used plugins to add texture to the acoustic intro of "Happier Than Ever", and Eilish digitally edited her own vocal takes for its vocal programming.

-The song was first used in the 2021 documentary film Billie Eilish: The World's a Little Blurry, where its lyrics "when I'm away from you, I'm happier than ever, wish I could explain it better.
-Wish it wasn't true" were revealed.
+The song was first used in the 2021 documentary film Billie Eilish: The World's a Little Blurry, revealing the lyrics "when I'm away from you, I'm happier than ever, wish I could explain it better.
+Wish it wasn't true".
 During an interview with NPR, Eilish commented that it was one of the most important songs she had written.
-She explained that the recording process felt like finding the best way to tell a person something she wished to tell them for a while: "You don't really know what you want to say or how to say it — and then maybe you have a conversation with somebody else, or you think a little bit about it, and you figure out what it is..."
+She explained that the recording process felt like finding the best way to tell a person something she wished to tell them for a while: "You don't really know what you want to say or how to say it—and then maybe you have a conversation with somebody else, or you think a little bit about it, and you figure out what it is..."